OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Label used to associate Geometry objects into sets.
+        <p class="scene-class-attr-comment">Label used to associate Geometry objects into sets.
 Then, using the ["shadow_exclusion_mappings"] attribute, shadows from specified geometry parts can be suppressed from casting onto specified sets.</p>

     </p>